Blog /Comparison

 Data richnessVisit count onlyEmail, visits, rewards, reviews, WalletGamified

 The gamified QR wins on 9 of 12 metrics.
 The digital punch card wins on cost (cheaper) and familiarity (guests already understand it).
-The punch card ties on setup.
 If your primary goal is building a guest database, generating reviews, and maximizing return visits, the gamified approach outperforms across the board.

 Instant vs delayed reward

-The punch card asks the guest to wait 8-10 visits before receiving anything.
-For a restaurant where the average guest comes twice a month, that's 4-5 months of zero reward.
+Punch card: Asks the guest to wait 8-10 visits before receiving anything.
+For a restaurant where the average guest comes twice a month, that is 4-5 months of zero reward.
 73% of guests drop out before reaching the first redemption.

 Predictable vs variable outcome

-The guest knows exactly what they'll get: stamp 10 = free coffee.
-There's no surprise, no anticipation, no story to tell.
+Punch card: The guest knows exactly what they will get: stamp 10 = free coffee.
+There is no surprise, no anticipation, no story to tell.
 Stamp 4 feels the same as stamp 7.

-Each spin is different.
-The guest might win 10% off or a free dessert.
-Wolfram Schultz's research shows unpredictable rewards produce 3x more dopamine than predictable ones.
+Game: Each spin is different.
+Wolfram Schultz’s research shows unpredictable rewards produce 3x more dopamine than predictable ones.
 The spin is neurologically exciting in a way that a stamp counter never can be.

-⚡ Variable wins for engagement.
-But predictable wins for guests who dislike uncertainty (some people genuinely prefer knowing what they'll get).
+Variable wins for engagement.
+But predictable wins for guests who dislike uncertainty.

 Passive vs active experience

-Scanning for a stamp is a passive act.
-The guest doesn't do anything — the system just records a visit.
-There's no moment, no story, no emotion.
+Punch card: Scanning for a stamp is a passive act.
+The system just records a visit.
+No moment, no story, no emotion.

-Spinning a wheel is an active experience.
+Game: Spinning a wheel is an active experience.
 The anticipation, the animation, the reveal — it creates an emotional peak that gets encoded into memory.
-Daniel Kahneman's peak-end rule says people judge experiences by their emotional peaks.
+Daniel Kahneman’s peak-end rule says people judge experiences by their emotional peaks.
 A spin creates a peak.
-A stamp doesn't.
+A stamp does not.

 Choose a digital punch card if: